TS-Reasoner: Domain-Oriented Time Series Inference Agents for Reasoning and Automated Analysis: Conclusion

 \section{Conclusion}

-In this study, we introduced \modelname, a domain-specialized time series agent for multi-step inference tasks. \modelnamespace integrates compositional reasoning with structured execution of expert tools.
-Through comprehensive benchmarking on TimeSeriesExam and a diverse set of real-world-inspired tasks, we evaluated its performance against leading general-purpose LLM-based agents.
+In this study, we introduced \modelname, a time series domain-specialized time series agent for multi-step inference tasks. \modelnamespace integrates compositional reasoning with structured execution of expert tools.
+Through comprehensive benchmarking on TimeSeriesExam and a diverse set of real-world-inspired tasks that demonstrate multi-step complexity in nature, we evaluated \modelname's performance against leading general-purpose LLM-based agents.
 Our experiments demonstrate that \modelnamespace consistently outperforms baseline models in both success rate and inference quality.
-The results reveal key limitations of general-purpose LLMs in complex time series reasoning, including frequent execution errors and suboptimal outputs.
-These findings suggest that LLMs alone are insufficient for such tasks, and that a hybrid approach combining LLMs with domain-specific operators like foundation models and statistical routines is essential.
+The results reveal limitations of current general-purpose LLMs in multi-step time series analysis tasks, including frequent execution errors and suboptimal outputs.
+These findings suggest that LLMs alone are insufficient for such tasks, and that a hybrid approach combining LLMs with domain-specific operators is essential.
 By bridging LLM reasoning with time series analytical workflows, \modelnamespace emerges as a simple yet effective solution, paving the way for more intelligent time series agents.
-This advancement holds broad potential for improving decision-making in critical domains such as energy, healthcare, and finance.